-A Victoria University career development researcher has conducted a nation-wide survey to identify what employers look for when hiring sport and recreation management graduates.
+A Victoria University PhD student has conducted a nation-wide survey to identify what employers look for when hiring sport and recreation management graduates.

 In a broad profession that spans roles in business, administration, community development, coaching, and science, careers for sport and recreation managers vary widely.